Newton-Azrak Award set for Border Patrol Agent John P. Marquissee

 Richard Shuler Investigator Dallas, Texas Investigator Richard Shuler was recognized for his courageous act in rescuing an individual from a burning building at risk to his own life.

 Paul Conover Border Patrol Agent Marfa Sector Stanley U. Spencer Senior Patrol Agent Marfa Sector Border Patrol Agent Paul Conover and Senior Patrol Agent Stanley U. Spencer were recognized for his exceptional devotion to duty in the face of grave danger, while pursuing a murder suspect attempting entry from Mexico.
-Senior Patrol Agent Conover and Senior Patrol Agent Stanley Spencer spotted two individuals crossing the river by boat, and attempted to approach the subjects upon land.
+On August 17, 1982, Senior Patrol Agent Conover and Senior Patrol Agent Stanley Spencer spotted two individuals crossing the river by boat, and attempted to approach the subjects upon land.
 Shots were fired by one of the subjects, wounding Agent Conover.
 Spencer returned the fire and then administered first aid to his partner.
 Conover was hospitalized for eight weeks while recovering from wounds received in the incident.

 Mark Cangemi Investigator Chicago, Illinois Investigator Mark Cangemi was recognized for a successful undercover operation resulting in the break-up of two major smuggling rings operating in the U.S., which moved more than 175 aliens per month, and grossed over $700 thousand monthly.
 Cangemi, at risk to himself, worked undercover as a transporter for a major smuggling organization operating out of Chicago from July 1983 to May 1984.
 He transported illegal aliens, had numerous contacts with organization members, including the Mexican connection, and met other members who were involved in the sale of narcotics, firearms, and counterfeit documents.
 As a result of this extremely dangerous assignment, the Service was able to uncover the widespread movement of hundreds of Yugoslavian aliens into the U.S. through Mexico from Europe.